zhenyakornilov/kottans-frontend/README.md

       ![Intermediate algorithms](/task_js_basics/freecodecamp/intermediate_algorithms.png)
     </details>

-      > To begin with, I was familiar with js before a bit, but here I had a lot of practice with functional programming and algorithms.
+      > To begin with, I was familiar with JS before a bit, but here I had a lot of practice with functional programming and algorithms.
       > It was engaging to know that Array in JavaScript is actually not a separate data type as it is in many
       > other programming languages, but just an object.
       > Still, things like algorithms and recursions are not easy to me to understand but I'm sure it comes clearer after more practice.

 ---
-## DOM - ongoing
+## DOM
 1. Listened lectures about [DOM](https://www.coursera.org/learn/html-css-javascript-for-web-developers/home/week/5)

     <details>